LachlanArmsden/name-sorter/README.md

 ## Summary of Project
 This is a C# project that reads a text file and sorts the names in a alphabetical manner acording to their last name, then finally outputting a new text file called "sorted-names-list.txt" with the sorted names.
 I have coded to the best of my ability to provide high-quality code that is efficient, readable, as well as adhering to each of the SOLID principles.
 This project successfully adheres to each of the assessment criteria that was defined, however the optional criteria of providing a build pipeline was not attempted.
-This was due to my lack of knowledge in this area as well as focusing on the main criteria primarily.
+This was due to my current lack of knowledge of creating a build pipeline like Travis or AppVeyor in this area.
+I have focused on the main criteria primarily, to demonstrate my coding abilties.

 Mutiple Unit Tests were created for each of the functions, where they can be found in the Tests folder in the project.

 The project contains 4 classes that handle the functionality of the project: